MGHollander/strava-bulk-edit/README.md

 ### Updating fields

 Not all filtered activities have the fields available in the update panel.
-The plugin will just update the fields that are available for each individual activity.
+The extension will just update the fields that are available for each individual activity.

-The gear lists might show legacy gear, because the plugin copies the gear values from the filter.
+The gear lists might show legacy gear, because the extension copies the gear values from the filter.
 Legacy gear will not be updated when you choose it in the update panel, because it is not available in the activities.

 #### Known issue

 It is not possible to update the Run type field at the moment.
 This seams to be an issue on the side of Strava.
-The code is available in the plugin, but it is disabled for now.
+The code is available in the extension, but it is disabled for now.

 ## Roadmap